IBM-Cloud/watson-conversation-variables/README.md

 ```
 In the code the global entity array as part of the dialog metadata is used.
 A random number within the range of the array size is computed.
 The entity value is then accessed and printed.

+### Zeroes at the Slots
+[Slots](https://console.bluemix.net/docs/services/conversation/dialog-build.html#slots) are a great way to gather several pieces of information and to easily declare what is needed.
+However, sometimes "ease of use" and (mathematical) logic are not friendly to each other.
+The following is such an example: [Waiting for `@sys-number` to accept a `0` (zero)](https://stackoverflow.com/questions/45302644/ibm-watson-slots-wont-accept-0)

+The condition `@sys-number` is in fact a short hand syntax for condition `entities['sys-number'].value`.
+When `0` is sent the condition is evaluated to `false` as `0` is treated as a `false` by the expression language evaluator in Watson Conversation Service.
+Now this is not a desired behavior in this case.
+To prevent this, you can use `entities['sys-number']` in the condition that will return `true` every time `@sys-number` entity is recognized in the input.
+The [WCS documentation has some related usage tips](https://console.bluemix.net/docs/services/conversation/system-entities.html#sys-number).

 # Documentation and Resources
 Here are some useful links to documentation and other resources:
 * Watson Conversation service: https://www.ibm.com/watson/developercloud/doc/conversation/index.html